 Mr. Gautam is the winner of several awards, including:

 Kul Gautam was born on 1 December 1949 in a small village in a remote part of Nepal, where until recently there was no road, no electricity, no telephone, and no school.
 His father was semi-literate and mother illiterate.
 He acquired his early education in Nepal and India, and went on to receive his higher education at Dartmouth College and Princeton University in USA, majoring in international relations and development economics.
 He was also a Senior Visiting Fellow on sabbatical at Harvard University’s Centre for Population and Development.
 Besides his mother tongue Nepali, he is fluent in English and has a working knowledge of French, Spanish, Hindi and Bahasa Indonesia.

-Through hard work, dedication and commitment, Gautam progressed through the ranks of the United Nations to become the highest ranking Nepali in the UN system for sometime.
+Through hard work, dedication and commitment, Gautam progressed through the ranks of the United Nations and became the highest-ranking Nepali in the UN system in early 2000.
 During the decade-long civil war in Nepal, he worked hard informally to secure the support of the UN and other key players to promote peace and reconciliation in his homeland.
 He spoke forcefully against violence, impunity and violation of human rights by all parties in the conflict.
 He continues to speak out and write extensively on the peace process, democracy, human rights and post-conflict reconstruction and development in Nepal.

 Mr. Gautam is currently involved in a variety of local, national and global development activities, and advocacy of poverty reduction, socio-economic development, and the well-being and empowerment of women, children, and other vulnerable groups.
 Commenting on his evolution from his humble beginnings in the hills of Nepal to the halls of high-level policy making at the United Nations and beyond, his friends and colleagues regard Mr. Gautam as a high achiever with solid managerial, diplomatic and leadership skills.